evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md

   for Python to know it's part of the function body.
 - We expand the `hello_world` function with another argument `txt`.
 This allows us to send any text, not just "Hello World" over and over.
 - To tell `py` that no more lines will be added to the function body, we end with an empty input.
-When the normal prompt on how to exit returns, we know we are done.
+When the normal prompt returns, we know we are done.

 Now we have defined a new function.
 Let's try it out: